Travis024/Comparison-of-Methods-for-Estimating-Future-Flood-Risk-in-New-Orleans-Louisiana/parameters_data/ReadMe.md

-This is the folder for parameters data frame of different GEV models
+This is the folder contains parameters data frames of different GEV models and R codes